yonasleykun27/Smart-Health-Monitor/README.md

 # Smart Health Monitor

-Smart Health Monitor is a polished, public-ready README describing a small, reproducible project built to demonstrate data preprocessing, exploratory analysis, model development, and a safe inference API for educational review.
+Smart Health Monitor is a lightweight and reproducible healthcare machine learning project designed to demonstrate data preprocessing, exploratory data analysis, deep learning model development, and a secure inference API for educational and research purposes.

 ## How this repo maps to the assessment criteria